'Firehose of falsehood:' How Trump is trying to confuse the public about the election outcome | NewsChannel 3-12

 A version of this article first appeared in the “Reliable Sources” newsletter.
 You can sign up for free right here.

 Trump is Trump.
-There’s nothing new to say about the man.
+There’s nothing new to say about the outgoing president.
 But there is still lots to learn about his enablers.
 So many people, from GOP functionaries to Fox News hosts, are helping him to undermine democracy by denying the election and attacking reality.
 So many people are complicit.

 GOP leaders stay silent